John Dalton's Residential Architecture

 John Dalton's (FRAIA) architectural career was chiefly distinguished by his extensive practice in domestic architecture, concentrated in the Western suburbs of Brisbane, Queensland, Australia.
-In a career that spanned four decades (including a phase of semi-retired practice from 1979-1987), and realised upwards of 80 residences.
+In a career that spanned four decades (including a phase of semi-retired practice from 1979 to 1987), and realised upwards of 80 residences.

 Throughout his distinguished career, Dalton gained consistent peer recognition through publication, and was frequently the recipient of industry awards, for his work designing and promoting climatically responsive modern homes.
-His anecdotal ‘formula’ for this -“Sun + Life + Useful Form = Architectural magic.”
+His anecdotal ‘formula’ for this -"Sun + Life + Useful Form = Architectural magic."
 This central theme resonated throughout the entirety of Dalton's works.
 It is exemplified by his poetic response to local conditions; through the extension of indoor and outdoor spaces and the stylised elaboration of detail at the edges of buildings.

-Over an extensive body of domestic architecture, Dalton's repetition of formal, material, compositional and structural gestures - established somewhat of distinct ‘Dalton palette.’
+Over an extensive body of domestic architecture, Dalton's repetition of formal, material, compositional and structural gestures – established somewhat of distinct ‘Dalton palette.’
 Aside from this, what is identifiable in all of Dalton's houses, is the way in which Dalton orchestrates the subtropical climate: exploiting the ‘magic of the sun and shadow’ to dispense comfort and happiness; in the service of a regional notion of contemporary Queensland architecture.